UC San Diego Search Menu

 Mary Hare

-Roberto Heredia
+Roberto R. Heredia

 Lexical access, bilingual lexical processes, lexical ambiguity, literal vs. nonliteral language processes, sentence processing, second-language acquisition, word recognition, memory and information processing